 Department of Science Education, College of Sciences and Technology

-Introduction/What is the Study of General Science - Elementary?
+Introduction/What is the Study of General Science - Secondary?

-The Science, Mathematics and Technology Education Program (SMATE) is a visionary and practical program designed to enrich the training and education of K-12 pre-service teachers and, through them, their students.
-From a collaboration of the disciplines, Chemistry, Geology, Biology, Physics/ Astronomy, Mathematics and Engineering Technology, the Science, Mathematics and Technology Education Program offers an opportunity for teachers and future teachers to gain specific skills and broaden talents within their chosen discipline.
+The Science, Mathematics and Technology Education Program is a visionary and practical program designed to enrich the training and education of K-12 pre-service teachers and, through them, their students.
+From a collaboration of the disciplines of Chemistry, Geology, Biology, Physics/ Astronomy, Mathematics and Engineering Technology, the Science, Mathematics and Technology Education Program (SMATE) offers an opportunity for teachers and future teachers to gain specific skills and broaden talents within their chosen discipline.

-This program is designed to prepare future teachers at the elementary and middle school level with an emphasis in Science.
-This major satisfies the academic major requirement for teacher certification with an endorsement in elementary education and must be accompanied by the professional preparation program in Elementary Education offered through Woodring College of Education.
+This program is designed to prepare future teachers at the middle school and secondary level with an emphasis in Science.
+This major must be accompanied by the professional preparation program in secondary education offered through Woodring College of Education.

-Why Consider a General Science - Elementary Major?
+Why Consider a General Science - Secondary Major?

-If you want a broad base of knowledge in the field of science to prepare you for teaching at the elementary level, this major will provide it.
-You will take a range of introductory courses from different areas of science, including Biology, Chemistry, Physics and Geology.
-Other Science majors focus on a single subject such as Biology or Chemistry (see WWU Catalog).
+If you want a broad base of knowledge in the field of science to prepare you for teaching any science subject at the secondary level, this major will provide it.
+You will take a range of introductory courses from different areas of science, including Biology, Chemistry, Physics and Geology, along with an in-depth on a single subject such as Biology or Chemistry.

-This major satisfies the academic major requirement for teacher certification with an endorsement in elementary education and must be accompanied by the professional preparation program in elementary education.
-It does not result in a science endorsement.
-See the Elementary Education section of this catalog for program admission, completion, and teacher certification requirements.
+This major must be accompanied by the professional preparation program in secondary education.
+Courses required for a state teaching endorsement must be completed with a grade of C (2.0) or better.
+See the Secondary Education section of this catalog for program admission, completion, and teacher certification requirements.

-A grade of C (2.0) or better is required for courses in the elementary education professional program and all courses required for the endorsement.
+A grade of C (2.0) or better is required for courses in the secondary education professional program and all courses required for the endorsement.